 - Choose fresh or frozen vegetables instead of canned.
 If you do use canned vegetables, rinse them with water before eating or cooking them.
 This helps to remove extra salt.

 - Shop for items that say “reduced-sodium” or “low-sodium.”
 If you have kidney disease, make sure to check that these items do not contain potassium as a salt-substitute.

 - Avoid processed foods, such as frozen dinners and lunch meats.

 - Limit fast food and salty snacks, such as chips, pretzels and salted nuts.

 - Limit foods that are pickled or preserved, such as pickles and olives.

 A healthy diet has a balance of fruits, vegetables, whole grains, dairy products, lean meats and beans.
 Even small changes like limiting fat in your diet can make a big difference in your health.
 You need some fat in your diet to stay healthy.
 Fat gives you energy and helps you use some of the vitamins in your food.
 But too much fat can lead to weight gain and heart disease.
 Here are some way to help limit fat in your diet and to choose healthier fats when you can.
-Here are some tips for reducing fat in your diet.

 - Choose lean meats or fish.
 Remove the skin and trim the fat off of your meats before you cook them.